 Clubs and Activities

 Extracurricular activities are a great way for students to meet new friends, learn new things or give something back to their community.
+If you have a question, please contact your Guidance Counselor or Club Advisor.

 Art Club

-Advisor Rachel Stockbridge
+Advisor Ms. Stockbridge

 rstockbridge@schalmont.net